Editing: How Important is It?

 What is your limit for watching and waiting to see your words and stories in print?

-2 Responses to “Editing: How Important is It?”
+2 thoughts on “Editing: How Important is It?”

 As a newbie to the writing game, I’ve learned that it will take time for me the get my draft polished to the reflect the tone, character, and emotion I am going for.
 It took me a while to come to this conclusion as I was operating on the delusion that my first draft would come out in ‘ready for publication’ condition.